Eastbourne: Victorian era

-By the mid-19th century most of the area had fallen into the hands of two landowners: John Davies Gilbert (the Davies-Gilbert family still own much of the land in Eastbourne and East Dean) and William Cavendish, Earl of Burlington.
+By the mid-19th century, most of the area had fallen into the hands of two landowners: John Davies Gilbert (Note: The Davies-Gilbert family still own much of the land in Eastbourne and East Dean.) and William Cavendish, Earl of Burlington.

 The Gilbert family's holdings date to the late 17th and early 18th centuries when barrister Nicholas Gilbert married an Eversfield and Gildredge heiress.
-(The Gildredges owned much of Eastbourne by 1554.
+(Note: "Gildredge, an ancient house and estate", says Sussex historian Mark Antony Lower, "gave name to a family of considerable antiquity, who subsequently had their chief residence at Eastbourne, and gave their name to the manor of Eastbourne-Gildredge.")
+The Gildredges owned much of Eastbourne by 1554.
 The Gilberts eventually made the Gildredge Manor House their own.
-Today the Gildredge name lives on in the eponymous park.)
+Today, the Gildredge name lives on in the eponymous park.

-An early plan, for a town named Burlington, was abandoned, but on 14 May 1849 the London, Brighton and South Coast Railway arrived to scenes of great jubilation.
+An early plan for a town named Burlington was abandoned but, on 14 May 1849, the London, Brighton and South Coast Railway arrived to scenes of great jubilation.
 With the arrival of the railway, the town's growth accelerated.

 Cavendish, now the 7th Duke of Devonshire, recruited Henry Currey in 1859 to lay out a plan for what was essentially an entire new town – a resort built "for gentlemen by gentlemen".
 The town grew rapidly from a population of less than 4,000 in 1851 to nearly 35,000 by 1891.
 In 1883, it was incorporated as a municipal borough; a purpose-built town hall was opened in 1886.
 This period of growth and elegant development continued for several decades.